yesacs/hikoo-ui/README.md

-# react-shell
+# Hikoo UI
-A simple boilerplate setup for a simple react app
+A static asset version of the hikoo.us UI WIP